epfl-ada/ada-2021-project-wasps/README.md

 * academic degree
 * religion
 ### Topics analysing
-During our analysis we found that the proportions of 10 the most fasmous topics is :
+During our analysis we found that the proportions of 10 the most fasmous topics in New Your Times is :
 ![Screenshot](figures/topics_proportions.png)

 ## Methods